Comprehensive Guide to Sports Betting Terms and Definitions

 -

-Betting Exchange: A platform where bettors can bet against each other, with the exchange taking a commission on winning bets.
+Betting Exchange: A platform where bettors can bet against each other, with the exchange usually taking a commission on winning bets.

 -